aslamhus/WordpressHMR/README.md

    define( 'WP_ENVIRONMENT_TYPE', 'development' )
    ```

+### Troubleshooting webpack

+If you encounter an error such as `Module parse failed: 'import' and 'export' may appear only with 'sourceType: module'`, please make sure your root directory of your project does not contain a package.json file where the type is set to "commonjs".
+While `aslamhus/wordpress-hmr` uses ES6 syntax for its webpack configuration, `wp-scripts` uses CommonJS and specifiying a type can cause errors.

 ### Define your own assets for your theme

 The `whr.json` file is where you define your assets.
 It is a simple JSON file that contains the following properties: